QHose/QRSMeteor/README.md

 # Welcome to the SaaS with Qlik Sense demo platfom

-Assumption: you want to know you to use Qlik Sense in a multi-tenant scenario.
+Assumption: you want to know how to use Qlik Sense in a multi-tenant scenario. (and basically get a smart Qlik Sense publisher, based on the customers and their users stored in your database)
 - you have customers
 - you want to create a template apps
 - automatically setup Qlik Sense for each customer.